-At September 30, 2014, we had \$229.6 outstanding under our \$700.0 revolving credit facility and \$180.0 outstanding under a related term loan.
+At September 30, 2015, we had \$107.6 outstanding under our \$700.0 revolving credit facility and \$171.0 outstanding under a related term loan.
 We are subject to interest rate risk associated with our revolving credit facility and related term loan, which bear a variable rate of interest that is based upon the lender's base rate or the LIBOR rate.
 The interest we pay on our borrowings is dependent on interest rate conditions and the timing of our financing needs.
-Assuming these borrowings remain at \$409.6 for 12 months, a one percentage point change in the related interest rates would increase or decrease our annual interest expense by approximately \$4.1; a \$1.1 decrease in interest rate exposure over 2013.
+Assuming these borrowings remain at \$278.6 for 12 months, a one percentage point change in the related interest rates would increase or decrease our annual interest expense by approximately \$2.8, a \$1.3 decrease in interest rate exposure compared to 2014.

 We are subject to volatility in our investment portfolio.
-The investment portfolio included interests in private equity limited partnerships with a carrying value of \$12.1 at September 30, 2014.
+The investment portfolio included interests in private equity limited partnerships with a carrying value of \$8.3 at September 30, 2015.
 These investments could be adversely affected by general economic conditions, changes in interest rates, default on debt instruments, and other factors.
 The changes in the fair value of the limited partnerships' underlying investment portfolios can impact us significantly because we record our share of the change in our income statement under the equity method of accounting.

 We are subject to variability in foreign currency exchange rates in our international operations.
 Exposure to this variability is periodically managed through the use of natural hedges and also by entering into currency exchange agreements.
-As of September 30, 2014, a 10% change in the foreign exchange rates affecting unhedged balance sheet exposures would have impacted pre-tax earnings by less than 3%.
+As of September 30, 2015, a 10% change in the foreign exchange rates affecting unhedged balance sheet exposures would have impacted pre-tax earnings by less than 1%.

 The translation of the financial statements of our non-U.S. operations from local currencies into U.S. dollars is also sensitive to changes in foreign exchange rates.
 These translation gains or losses are recorded as cumulative translation adjustments ("CTA") within accumulated other comprehensive loss on our balance sheet.
 The hypothetical change in CTA is calculated by multiplying the net assets of our non-U.S. operations by a 10% change in the applicable foreign exchange rates.
-The result of the appreciation/depreciation of all applicable currencies versus the U.S. dollar would be to change shareholders' equity by approximately \$74 as of September 30, 2014.
+The result of the appreciation/depreciation of all applicable currencies against the U.S. dollar would be a change in shareholders' equity of approximately \$59 as of September 30, 2015.